-Acquisition is usually not feasible or cost effective for areas of shallow flooding.
-If a property is located in a FEMA Floodway or Special Flood Hazard Area, as is the case for all properties in RLA #43, demolition, acquisition and relocation may be the most feasible and cost-effective option.
-Acquisition of the properties along this reach of Fry Ditch No. 2, along with floodproofing and maximum upstream detention, was the recommendation of the Master Drainage Plan for the at-risk structures in RLA #43.
+Acquisition is usually not feasible or cost effective for areas of shallow flooding, as in RLA #57.
+If a property is located in a FEMA Floodway or Special Flood Hazard Area, demolition, acquisition and relocation may be feasible and cost-effective.

 Elevate Your Structure.
 Elevating the structure is only suitable for areas of shallow flooding, and is usually not feasible or cost-effective for masonry homes built on concrete slabs.
 It can sometimes be cost-effective for wood frame buildings on crawlspaces.
-Most likely, none of the homes in RLA #43 are candidates for elevation.
+Most likely, none of the homes in RLA #57 are candidates for elevation.